Child safety lock: Containers

 In the United States, child safety locking mechanisms have been required by law since 1970 on all containers for potentially dangerous medicines and household cleaning products.
-These laws are enforced by the Consumer Products Safety Commission.
+These laws are enforced by the Consumer Product Safety Commission.
 These locking mechanisms may take several forms, but the most common is a design that requires a tab to be pressed firmly as the lid is twisted.
 Great strength and dexterity are not required to open the bottle, but the process is deliberately made to be unintuitive, and the children who might recklessly eat pills are unable to decipher the opening instructions.
 Parents and guardians are firmly admonished to keep all such containers out of the reach of children anyway, as no locking device is foolproof.
 It has become common practice in households to keep medicines and pills in high cabinets (sometimes locked) for safety.
 Cleaning agents, however, are still generally kept under sinks, where they are accessible.